-So this is how it will work when all the restrictions are lifted:
+This is how it will work when all the restrictions are lifted (from 21st June, fingers crossed):

 There are about 68 covers on 15 tables and we will have no bookings - you just turn up and sit down.
 This has advantages and disadvantages.
 You will nearly always be able to get a table by getting there early enough.
 You’ll never arrive and find all the tables laid up with little reserved cards but no one sitting at them so if you just want a few pints with some friends you can.
-It’s more fun, you can jamb a few extra people around your table or team up with a neighbour who’s already there.
+It’s more fun, you can jam a few extra people around your table or team up with a neighbour who’s already there.
 The disadvantage is that you can’t book for Granny’s birthday, what we in the pub business would call event eating.
-That means we won’t get your business when you absolutely must be guaranteed of a booking - you’ll have to go to the Swan or the Black Bear (you're not allowed to go to the Grosvenor) for that.
+That means we won’t get your business when you absolutely must be guaranteed a booking - you’ll have to go to the Swan or the Black Bear, or if you must, the Grosvenor for that.
 The exception to this is a small 14 seater private dining room upstairs.
 You can book that but of course it’s only one table.

-And this is what are we going to do in the meantime:
+And this is what we think we will have to do in the meantime:

-We will be encouraging the booking of tables as we think it’s the only way to open safely.
-You’ll be able to book on-line through our web site or by phone on 01829 470072 (sorry - we can’t take bookings by email).
+We will encourage the booking of tables as it won't be wise to hang around at the bar waiting.
+You can now book on-line through our web site (sorry - we can’t take bookings by email or social media).
 You will also be able to just turn up but you’ll only be able to stay if we have a seat for you.
 When you arrive a member of staff will greet you and show you to your table where you can sit and take your mask off.
 From then on it’s all table service.
 If you want to look around or go to the loo you must put your mask back on.
-Weird but that’s what Boris wants.
-You’ll also find that the young staff will be nervous and uncertain because they won’t have had the chance to try out their skills at the launch parties so you’ll have to be sympathetic.
-As most of them live in the village you probably know them any way.
+Weird, but we think that's what will be asked of us.

 The Hare October 2020